 Personal Injury Solicitors – Injuries from Defective Products

-When a product is sold to a buyer, and the product is defective such that the buyer sustains an injury, the buyer should first consider whether a claim be brought under the purchase agreement in contract law.
-The Sales of Goods Act 1979 lays down standards of satisfactory quality in respect of sales made in the cause of a business.
+When a product is sold to a buyer, and the product is defective such that the buyer sustains an injury, the buyer should first consider whether a claim is brought under the purchase agreement in contract law.
+The Consumer Rights Act 2015 lays down standards of satisfactory quality in respect of sales made in the cause of business.
 The safety of a product is one factor the court can take into account in deciding whether a product is of satisfactory quality.

 A defect exists where the safety of a product is not such as persons generally are entitled to expect.
 The Act also provides certain statutory defences available to resist a claim.